 Not every workflow is the right starting point for automation.
-Warranty follow-up is.
+Maintenance or inspection follow-up is.

 It is one of the smartest first processes to automate because it is structured, easy to implement, and directly connected to revenue.